 There are many things to look out for, we recommend these as your core focus:

-- Use a regulated platform – All CFD trading activity in the United Kingdom is regulated by the Financial Conduct Authority (FCA).
+- Use a regulated platform – All of your trading activity on CFDs in the United Kingdom is regulated by the Financial Conduct Authority (FCA).
 Regulation provides safety for market participants and ensures that those trading with CFD brokers in the UK are protected.

 - Payment Method Variety – Variation in payment methods allows the user of the CFD platform great choice in deciding how to fund or withdraw from the trading account.
 No longer are users stuck with the old methods that are slow and cumbersome.
-CFD trading typically offers convenient deposit methods such as credit/debit cards and e-wallets such as Skrill, Neteller and PayPal.
+When trading CFDs, you typically get convenient deposit methods such as credit/debit cards and e-wallets such as Skrill, Neteller and PayPal.

 - Large Asset Selection – CFD platforms with a large number of assets provide you with flexibility in terms of what you can trade.
 Is the currency market in a slow march?
 You can switch over to stocks or indices.
-Choose CFD trading brokers with a large asset selection and you won’t get stuck in non-performing markets.
+Choose CFD brokers with a large asset selection such as stocks, bonds and more and you won’t get stuck in non-performing markets.

 - Demo account – Many brokers offer demo accounts to test your skills in a ‘false’ market environment.
 It mimics the real world, but your balance is essentially fake.
 Start with £100 or £100,000 and trade away!